Automattic/wp-calypso/client/my-sites/plugins/plugins-browser-list/README.md

 - `size`: a number, the amount of plugins to be shown
 - `site`: a string containing the slug of the selected site
 - `addPlaceholders`: if present, indicates that there should placeholders inserted after the real components list
+- `extended`: if present, the PluginBrowserElement will contain extended info.
+Else, it will default to compact
 - `variant`: the component can be used with pagination or infinite scroll.
 This prop controls how to show placeholders when fetching additional data.
 Defaults to `Fixed`.

   | variant        | behavior                                                                  |